AlokD123/FIRE_UAV_Deployment/README.md

 ## Details

-Please refer to the paper for details.
-It may also be found online: https://ieeexplore.ieee.org/document/8058164 (pp. 9-10).
+Please refer to the paper "Paper_UAVFireAssessmentSystem.pdf" for details.
+The paper may also be found online: https://ieeexplore.ieee.org/document/8058164 (pp. 9-10).